jupyterhub/jupyterhub/docs/source/reference/services.md

   This should be used for any service that serves pages that should be visited with a browser.

 To use HubAuth, you must set the `.api_token` instance variable.
-This can be done either programmatically when constructing the class, or via the `JUPYTERHUB_API_TOKEN` environment variable.
+This can be done via the HubAuth constructor, direct assignment to a HubAuth object, or via the `JUPYTERHUB_API_TOKEN` environment variable.
 A number of the examples in the root of the jupyterhub git repository set the `JUPYTERHUB_API_TOKEN` variable so consider having a look at those for futher reading